Tip

 - Katapult firmware is a type of bootloader that can be used in conjunction with Klipper.
 After flashing via methods like DFU, the firmware can be updated with a single command.

-- Advantages: Quickly double-click the reset button or power off twice in quick succession to enter Katapult firmware, at which point an LED on the motherboard will blink.
+- Advantages: Quickly double-click the reset button or power off twice rapidly to enter Katapult firmware, at which point the motherboard's LED will blink.

 - Katapult firmware can only be used to flash firmware and cannot connect to Klipper!!!